coderFlameyosFlow/FlameWare/README.md

 And we really want to.

 ### Terrible readability internally, Right?
-Actually, that is certainly wrong, and it's quite the opposite, FlameWare tries to take advantage of Java and other small Libraries to not only improve performance, but to even improve readability in some cases, we use constant-lookups instead of linear-lookups using ConcurrentHashMaps!
+Actually, that is certainly wrong, and it's quite the opposite, FlameWare tries to take advantage of Java and otherto not only improve performance, but to even improve readability in some cases, we use constant-lookups instead of linear-lookups using ConcurrentHashMaps!

 FlameWare is very based on caches and computing and lambdas, making it better maintainable for even better code in the future!

 ### Complete thread-safety.
-FlameWare tries to achieve thread safety without synchronization, we do not use normal HashMaps or synchronized maps/hashtables, We use ConcurrentMaps and even [Caffeine](https://github.com/ben-manes/caffeine) to try achieve the best performance and best thread-safety without making the code look like it was made by a premature optimizer.
+FlameWare tries to achieve thread safety without synchronization, we do not use normal HashMaps or synchronized maps/hashtables, We use ConcurrentMaps to try achieve the best performance and best thread-safety without making the code look like it was made by a premature optimizer.

-### Einstein-level code
-Yes, it is smart, FlameWare uses [Caffeine](https://github.com/ben-manes/caffeine) for cooldowns and much more stuff to assure your memory/cpu usage doesn't skyrocket or having terrible performance, for example:

-FlameWare uses with a casual for loop, to loop through all parameters at once while even getting other variables using that for loop, so much more would be written and done with a for each.

-And for now, FlameWare remains as one of the smartest command frameworks ever started.

 ### Constant searching instead of Linear searching.
-FlameWare is cache-based, caffeine-based AND hash-based, including the execution of parsing!
+FlameWare is cache-based AND hash-based, including the execution of parsing!

-FlameWare uses a lot of thread-safe operations, and FlameWare utilizes the smart features to improve functionality and performance.
+FlameWare uses a lot of thread-safe operations, and FlameWare utilizes the smartest features to improve functionality, extensibility and performance.

 ## Development time and Readability
 FlameWare aims to drastically decrease development time,